Limited Practice License

 You are NOT required to provide this documentation of postgraduate training after the issuance of your P&S License if you:

 - Provided verification of receiving credit for 36 months of board-approved postgraduate training, including 24-continuous months in the same program, during the license application process (the Board will notify you once this requirement has been met), or

 - Are being licensed pursuant to BPC sections 2135, 2135.5, 2151, 2428, or if you used experience under BPC section 2113 Special Permit to qualify for a P&S License.

 How to Apply for a Limited Practice License

-In addition to the application for Physician’s and Surgeon’s License, supporting documents, and fees, it will be necessary to submit an application for a Limited Practice License (Form LPL).
-This form is to advise the Board that you wish to apply for the Limited Practice License and consent to sign an agreement to abide by the practice limitations indicated in the independent clinical evaluation and any further conditions or terms set forth by the Board (California Code of Regulations (CCR) section 1315.50).
+In addition to the Application for Physician’s and Surgeon’s License, supporting documents, and fees, it will be necessary to submit an application for a Limited Practice License, Form LPL.
+This form is to advise the Board that you wish to apply for the Limited Practice License and consent to sign an agreement to abide by the practice limitations indicated in the independent clinical evaluation and any further conditions or terms set forth by the Board.
+(CCR section 1315.50).